ralyodio/bmr/README.md

 It is advised you **always use an SSH tunnel to your Bitmessage server when running Bmr remotely** (see security section below).

-Please help improve Bmr by filing bugs, as this is alpha software.
+Please help improve Bmr by filing bugs or sending in feature requests to the Github issue tracker.
+You can also ask in the 'Bmr' support channel:

+    Passphrase: Bmr
+    Address: BM-2cXEHofo7LieKNGNmAPypDUej9BRQvuFYS

 ### Installation